extra-p/extrap/docs/modeling-gpu.md

 Measurement
 -----------
-Similar to measurements performed with Score-P, the measurements with Nsight Systems must be stored in a folder hierarchy, so that Extra-P can import them.
+Similar to measurements performed with Score-P, the measurements with Extra-Prof must be stored in a folder hierarchy, so that Extra-P can import them.
 You can read more about the folder structure in the [file formats documentation](file-formats.md#nsight-systems-with-extra-prof-data-file-format).